WoodMath/PyOpenNI2/README.md

 # PyOpenNI, round II

+**Note:** Not usable yet.
+Work is being done in the `unstable` branch,
+post your Pull Requests there.
+Don't report issues of the `master` branch!

+---

 Yep, you guessed it, these are the fantastic, incredible **[OpenNI2][OpenNI2] bindings for the [Python][Python] scripting language**.